Find & Fix Broken Links in Remote Excel – Cloud Spreadsheet Link Checker

 |---|---|---|---|

 | name | String | Path | Required.
-The name of the Excel workbook file to be scanned for broken links.
-Include the file extension (e.g., Quarterly_Report.xlsx). |
+The name of the Excel workbook file to be scanned for broken links (e.g., Quarterly_Report.xlsx). |

 | worksheet | String | Query | Required.
-The name of the target worksheet where the search operation will be performed.
+The name of the worksheet where the search operation will be performed.
 Specify the exact sheet name as it appears in the workbook. |

 | cellArea | String | Query | Required.
-The cell range to be analyzed for broken links, specified in A1 notation (e.g., C5:J50).
-The API will search within this defined area only. |
+The cell range to be analyzed for broken links, expressed in A1 notation (e.g., C5:J50).
+The API searches only within this area. |

 | folder | String | Query | Optional.
-The path to the directory containing the workbook within your cloud storage.
-If not provided, the root directory is assumed. |
+The path to the directory containing the workbook in your cloud storage.
+If omitted, the root directory is assumed. |

 | storageName | String | Query | Optional.
-The name of your custom cloud storage configuration.
-If omitted, the system’s default storage will be used for the operation. |
+The name of your custom cloud‑storage configuration.
+If omitted, the system’s default storage is used. |

 | region | String | Query | Optional.
-The locale setting to apply during processing (e.g., en-US).
-This can affect the interpretation of region-specific formula syntax or references. |
+Locale setting applied during processing (e.g., en-US).
+It can affect the interpretation of region‑specific formula syntax or references. |

 | password | String | Query | Optional.
-The password required to open an encrypted spreadsheet file.
-Omit this parameter if the file is not password-protected. |
+Password required to open an encrypted spreadsheet.
+Omit if the file is not password‑protected. |

 Response